Raised pavement marker: In Australia

-Usage of color in Latin America
+In Latin America

 For countries in Latin America, the colors of raised markers vary by country to country.
 For most countries, they tend to generally follow the European counterparts rather than North American counterparts, but in several countries of Latin America, such as Mexico, the usage of blue follows the North American counterpart.

 History

 Cat's eyes made out of metal were the earliest form of retroreflective pavement markers, and are in use in the United Kingdom and other parts of the world.
 They were invented in the United Kingdom in 1933 by Percy Shaw and patented in 1934 (UK patents 436,290 and 457,536), and the United States in 1939 (US patent 2,146,359).
 On March 15, 1935, Shaw founded Reflecting Roadstuds Ltd, which became the first manufacturer of raised pavement markers.

-The plastic markers now used widely throughout the United States and elsewhere did not appear until more than two decades later.
+The plastic markers now used widely throughout the United States and elsewhere appeared three decades later.
 They were originally invented by American engineer Sidney A. Heenan in the course of his employment with the Stimsonite Corporation in Niles, Illinois.
 Heenan filed an application for a patent on October 23, 1964.
 Patent No. 3,332,327 was subsequently granted on July 25, 1967.

 Stimsonite went on to become the leading manufacturer of retroreflective raised pavement markers in the United States and was acquired in 1999 by Avery Dennison Corporation.
 For six years, Avery sold Stimsonite's line under its Sun Country brand.
 In 2006, Avery sold its raised pavement marker division to Ennis Paint, one of the largest manufacturers worldwide of paint for pavement markings (particularly lane markings).
-The company (based in Ennis, Texas) changed its name to Ennis Traffic Safety Solutions and now markets the Stimsonite product line and descendants under the Stimsonite brand.
+After a 2020 transaction, PPG Industries now markets the Stimsonite product line under the lengthy name of "Ennis-Flint by PPG Stimsonite".
 Other manufacturers of retroreflective raised pavement markers sold in the United States under various designs include 3M, Apex Universal, Vialume, and Ray-O-Lite.

 Glass road studs

 Glass road studs have a very special shape: the upper half is a dome shape, and the lower half is a base covered with a reflective layer.
 They come in a variety of colors and sizes to meet the requirements of different applications.
-Currently they are widely adopted in Taiwan and around the world.
+Currently they are widely adopted in Taiwan.